SixArm/mast-cell-help/topics/rebound-effect/index.md

 # Rebound effect

 The rebound effect, also known as rebound phenomenon or rebound response, refers to the recurrence or worsening of symptoms after the discontinuation or reduction of a medication or treatment.
 It often occurs when the body adapts to the effects of a medication, and upon discontinuation, there is a temporary exaggeration of symptoms or a return of symptoms that were previously suppressed.
+Compare [withdrawal effect](../withdrawal-effect/).

 **Key points**: